smartaquametering/smartPhotometer/setup/case/README.md

 ## Case

-smartPhotometer cases are designed by OpenSCAD https://www.openscad.org/ .
+smartPhotometer **cases are designed by OpenSCAD** https://www.openscad.org/ .

 OpenSCAD is a software for creating solid 3D CAD models.
 It is free software and available for Linux/UNIX, Windows and Mac OS X.

 OpenSCAD is a 3D compiler that reads in a script file that describes the 3D object and renders the 3D model from this script file.
-This provides full control over the 3D modelling process and enables the change of any step in the modelling process by configurable parameters.
+This provides full control over the 3D modelling process and enables the change of any step in the modelling process **by configurable parameters**.

-3D printing is supported via OpenSCAD STL exports, the most common file format used for 3D printing.
+**3D printing is supported via OpenSCAD STL exports**, the most common file format used for 3D printing.

 <table>
 <tr>